+(2) Zonal-mean zonal wind

-3.2.2.
-Zonal-mean zonal wind.
-Latitude-height cross sections of the simulated seasonal-mean zonal-mean zonal wind are presented in Figure 14.
-In the troposphere, the model simulates well the locations and strengths of the subtropical jets in both hemispheres during all seasons, especially in the Northern Hemisphere.
-Similar to simulated observations, the Northern Hemisphere tropospheric jet is much stronger in DJF than in JJA.
-The differences between the simulated and the observed zonalmean winds are generally less than 5 m s^{-1} in the troposphere.
-In the stratosphere in all seasons except DJF, the simulated westerly and easterly winds have approximately the observed The transitions of westerly and strengths and positions. easterly winds are captured.
+Latitude-height cross-sections of the simulated seasonal-mean zonal-mean zonal wind are presented in Fig. A-14.
+In the troposphere, the model simulates well the locations and strengths of the sub-tropical jets in both hemispheres during all seasons, especially in the Northern Hemisphere.
+Similar to observations, the simulated northern-hemisphere tropospheric jet is much stronger in DJF than in JJA.
+The differences between the simulated and the observed zonal-mean winds are generally less than 5 m/s in the troposphere.
+In the stratosphere in all seasons except DJF, the simulated westerly and easterly winds have the observed strengths and positions.
+The transitions of westerly and easterly winds are captured.
 The tropospheric jets are well separated from the stratospheric polar-night jets in both boreal and austral winter.
-The simulation is better in the troposphere than in the stratosphere and in MAM and JJA than in SON and DJF.
-Uniquely, the 24-L ST-GCM simulates the observed equatorward tilt of the southern polar-night jet core in JJA.
+The simulation is better in the troposphere than in the stratosphere, and in MAM and JJA than in SON and DJF.
+Uniquely the 24-layer ST-GCM simulates the observed equatorward tilt of the southern polar-night jet core in JJA.
 Most current other GCMs do not simulate the tilt of this jet well.

 One deficiency of the model is that the simulated northern polar-night jet is too weak in the middle stratosphere, and the jet core is shifted equatorward of its observed position.
-The observed equatorward tilt of the northern polar-night jet core from the polar tropopause to the midlatitude stratopause is not properly simulated.
+The observed equatorward tilt of the northern polar-night jet core from the polar tropopause to the mid-latitude stratopause is not properly simulated.
 The southern polar-night jet is also slightly weaker than observed.
-Most other GCMs simulate too strong polar-night jets.
-The reason is that the 24-L ST-GCM has warmer temperature in the middle-to-upper polar stratosphere than other GCMs, as discussed in section 3.2.1.

-There are also some other discrepancies between the simulated and observed zonal winds.
-In DJF, the tropospheric subtropical jet in the Southern Hemisphere extends too high, up to 10 hPa, in contrast to the observed transition from westerly winds to easterly winds at ~ 50 hPa.
+Most other GCMs simulate too-strong polar-night jets.
+The reason is that the 24-layer ST-GCM has warmer temperature in the middle-to-upper polar stratosphere than other GCMs.
+There are also some other minor discrepancies between the simulated and observed zonal winds.
+In DJF, the tropospheric subtropical jet in the Southern Hemisphere extends too high, up to 10 hPa, in contrast to the observed transition from westerly wind to easterly wind at about 50 hPa.
 This occurs via the thermal wind relation because the southern lower polar stratosphere is more than 20°C colder than observed in DJF.
 Near the tropical tropopause in MAM and SON, the simulated winds are westerly, but the observed winds are easterly.
 Also, the simulated strength of the stratospheric equatorial wind does not match the observed very well above 10 hPa.